ropensci/mctq/README.md

 <!-- badges: end -->

-The goal of `mctq` is to provide a fast and friendly way to process Munich ChronoType Questionnaire (MCTQ) data on R.
+The goal of `mctq` is to provide a fast and friendly way to process Munich ChronoType Questionnaire (MCTQ) data in R.

-So far, only the standard MCTQ is covered.
+At the moment, only the standard MCTQ is supported.
 Future versions will also include tools for MCTQ Shift and µMCTQ.

 ## Installation